sjbeskur/star-find/README.md

 ### Addendum

 While trying to understand more about moments, I came across an [entire book dedicated](https://www.amazon.com/gp/product/0470699876/) to the subject w.r.t pattern recognition.
+Unfortunately, this book is pricey and the bird that currently flies over my head sings "cheap, cheap".